rubyaustralia/ruby-event-guides/rubyretreat/tickets.md

 ### Deadlines

 It's recommended that you have a deadline for ticket sales of a month prior to the event.
 This helps motivate people to buy their tickets sooner rather than later, as well as giving you a better idea of how your budget's looking at that point in time, _and_ makes it easier to confirm numbers with the venue and caterers.
-(Note that if you are providing [swag](swag.md), the deadline to finalise numbers for t-shirt printing may be earlier deadline than those for the venue and/or caterers.)
+(Note that if you are providing [swag](swag.md), the deadline to finalise numbers for t-shirt printing may be earlier than those for the venue and/or caterers.)

 ### Scholarship / Diversity Tickets